-Allison Heimes is a Senior Associate Attorney leveraging over 7 years of immigration experience to identify sound solutions for all types of corporate immigration matters.
+Allison Heimes is a Supervising Attorney leveraging over 7 years of immigration experience to identify sound solutions for all types of corporate immigration matters.
 Allison has deep experience in a variety of nonimmigrant matters, including H-1B, L-1, and O visas, as well as immigrant petitions.
 She works primarily with companies in the fin-tech and bio-tech fields, industries that rely on expertise within fast-paced, ever-changing environments.

 Allison attended the University of Nebraska – Omaha where she received a bachelor’s degree in Political Science before attending Creighton University where she completed both a Juris Doctor and a Masters degree in Government Organization and Leadership.
 As an attorney, she won an 8th Circuit appeal in Barahona v.
 Garland that held that the “”serious reasons for believing”” standard requires a finding of probable cause before an alien can be subject to the mandatory bar set forth in 8 U.S.C. § 1158(b)(2)(A)(iii), 8 U.S.C. § 1231(b)(3)(B)(iii), and 8 C.F.R. § 1208.16(d)(2).
 Beyond a myriad of accomplishments in school and in her practice as an attorney, Allison has made a long-lasting impact in her community.
 She wrote LB261 and helped pass the bill in the Nebraska Unicameral which provided grave markers to National Guard Service men and women in 2021.